 Last week I was chatting with a friend from home about this countdown I’ve got going; 77 days remain.
 She told me that ‘you shouldn’t focus on the number, you should enjoy every second!‘ She’s right, but what she doesn’t realize is that having a number in mind actually HELPS me enjoy it more.
 At least that’s what I’ve been telling myself.

-*One (and a half) eyes on the future.
+*One (and a half) toward the future.

 The truth is that recently, the last couple of weeks in particular, have been all out mental warfare.
 Who’s the enemy?
 Me!
 I’d heard a lot of talk about the stress that comes with finishing service and now that it’s near, I am starting to feel it.
 Not in a “oh no, I don’t want to leave all this behind!” kind of way, but not having a real idea of what I want to pursue after this, or rather, too many ideas, has made mush out of my brains.
 As the great Roy O’Bannon says in ‘Shanghai Knights,’ “I’m a thirty year old waiter/gigolo.
 Where’s the future in that!?”
 As much as I like Roy boy and that movie, I do not want to wind up a ’36 year old, fill in the blank, with no future.
 That’s the source of my frustration of late.